FairwindsOps/saffire/DESIGN.md

 Eventually, I would like to see the ability to use `labelSelectors` instead of only `name`

-## Intended Use

-The current intent is that an `alternateImageSource` will be deployed alongside an application.
-This will specify the possible alternate iamges for that application's pods.

 ## How it Works

 In the `SetupWithManager` function, we initiate a pod watcher, that receives all status updates for pods that the controller can access.
 If the pod has a status `ErrImagePull` or `ImagePullBackOff`, then we initiate a reconciliation of the `alternateImageSources` in that namespace.
+Deployments also trigger a reconciliation, but I'm not sure that's 100% necessary right now.
+In addition, we run reconciliation if an AIS is modified or created.

 During the reconcilation, the `alternateImageSource` checks each of its targets to see if they need to be `activated`.
 An `activation` is simply switching to a different image source in the list of `equivalentRepositories`.
 This is done via a patch to the deployment.